-Life history for most vultures is characterized by delayed maturity, low productivity (a maximum of one fledgling per pair per year), and relatively high adult survivorship (annual adult survival >0.9; del Hoyo et al. 1994).
-T. tracheliotos have some of the lowest reproductive rates among birds.
+Vulture life history is characterized by delayed maturity, low productivity (a maximum of one fledgling per pair per year), and relatively high adult survivorship (annual adult survival >0.9; del Hoyo et al. 1994).
+Vultures have some of the lowest reproductive rates among birds.
 These demographic traits make their population trends very sensitive to additional mortality of adults caused by non-natural factors.

-Although T. tracheliotos are perhaps less congregatory than many other vulture species, they do engage in social feeding behaviour and use cues from conspecifics and other scavenging species to find food sources.
-This means that a single toxic food source can cause high mortality (Kendall et al. 2012b; Ogada et al. 2012a).
-For example, 191 vultures including at least 15 T. tracheliotos were killed at a single poisoning incident associated with elephant poaching in Gonarezhou National Park in Zimbabwe in 2012 (Groom et al. 2013).
-In Botswana, 326 vultures (largely African White-backed Vultures, but with four Lappet-faced Vultures) were estimated to have been poisoned in association with the poaching of three elephants (McNutt and Bradley 2013).
+Although Lappet-faced Vultures are perhaps less congregatory than many other vulture species they do engage in social feeding behaviour and use cues from conspecifics and other scavenging species to find food sources (Shobrak 2000).
+This means that a single toxic food source can cause high mortality (Kendall et al. 2012, Ogada et al. 2012a).

 Although vultures have high visual acuity, their visual field and foraging ecology make them particularly vulnerable to collisions with power lines and wind turbines (de Lucas et al. 2012; Martin et al. 2012).
-Vulture visual fields contain a small binocular region and large blind areas above, below and behind the head, and vultures adopt a slight downward in-flight head posture during foraging (Martin et al. 2012) making them susceptible to collision with man-made structures.
+Vulture visual fields contain a small binocular region and large blind areas above, below and behind the head, and whilst foraging, vultures adopt a slight downward inflight head posture (Martin et al. 2012) making them susceptible to collision with man-made structures.